cleolibrary/CLEO-Redux/docs/en/api.md

   log(CLEO.version.build); // "20220427"
   ```

+  ##### CLEO.apiVersion

-  - (since 1.0.0) `CLEO.apiVersion` - a complex property providing information about current API (using `meta.version` field in the [primary definition](./definitions.md) file).
+  - `CLEO.apiVersion` - a complex property providing information about current API (using `meta.version` field in the [primary definition](./definitions.md) file).
 Scripts can use it to check if the user has a particular API version installed.

   ```js
   log(CLEO.apiVersion); // "0.219"